emoon/minifb/README.md

 # MiniFB

-MiniFB (Mini FrameBuffer) is a small cross-platform library that makes it easy to render (32-bit) pixels in a window.
+MiniFB (Mini FrameBuffer) is a small cross-platform C library.
+You give it a buffer of 32-bit pixels, it copies that buffer to a window, and it reports keyboard and mouse events back to you.
+Your code draws everything: MiniFB never draws for you.
+It only needs the system libraries of each platform.

 ## Quick Start

-An example is the best way to show how it works:
+The shortest useful program looks like this:

 ```c
 int main() {